precice/tutorials/two-scale-heat-conduction/README.md

 ./run.sh
 ```

 Check the Micro Manager [configuration](https://precice.org/tooling-micro-manager-configuration.html) and [running](https://precice.org/tooling-micro-manager-running.html) documentation to understand how to set it up and launch it.
 There is a Python script `run-micro-problems.py` in the tutorial directory to directly run the Micro Manager.
-This script imports the Micro Manager, and calls its `initialize()` and `solve()` methods.
+This script imports the Micro Manager, and calls its `solve()` method.
 The Micro Manager can be run via this script in serial or parallel.
 Run it in serial:

 ```bash
 cd micro-nutils